hatakkey/MAG-integrated/docs/4G_session_verification.md

 Service Request successful.
 ```

-### 1.5 Stopping the 4G session
+### 1.7.
+Stopping the 4G session

-You can stop the 4G session using the below predefined script
+You can stop the 4G session using the predefined script below.
+Note, however, that the .stop_4g_bng.sh script does not initiate a release procedure towards the network.
+The release procedure, followed by the creation of a new session, will be triggered during the next run of .start_4g_bng.sh.
+Alternatively, the session can also be cleared directly from the MAG.

 ```bash
 [root@compute-1 scripts]# ./stop_4g_bng.sh